DarienLibrary/website_content/content/_finished/magazines_newspapers/magazines-newspapers.md

 <br />

 ### Articles Search
-Over 1,400 current and historical newspapers are available through our [online databases](/research/category/magazines-and-newspapers "Magazines and Newspapers databases"). <em>Consumer Reports</em>, <em>Cook's Illustrated</em>, <em>The Economist</em>, <em>New York Times Historical</em>, and <em>The Wall Street Journal</em> are just a few of the titles you can access using your Darien Library card.
+Over 1,400 current and historical newspapers are available through our [online databases](/research/category/magazines-and-newspapers "Magazines and Newspapers databases"). <em>Consumer Reports</em>, <em>Cook's Illustrated</em>, <em>The Economist</em>, and <em>The Wall Street Journal</em> are just a few of the titles you can access using your Darien Library card.

 </div>
 <div class="col-md-4">